 - The myUCF portal now have a slightly new look and new navigation option after the scheduled maintenance on March 20, 2021.

-Sign in to myUCF to register for classes, access your grades, update your personal information, and more.
+Sign in to myUCF to register for classes, access your grades, view important dates on UCF Academic Calendar, update your personal information, and more.
 Find out how to access UCF Knights email.

 The myUCF portal provides the following services:

 - Pay your tuition.